Source code for redback.likelihoods

 @staticmethod def _gaussian_log_likelihood(res: np.ndarray, sigma: Union[float, np.ndarray]) -> Any: return np.sum(- (res / sigma) ** 2 / 2 - np.log(2 * np.pi * sigma ** 2) / 2)

-[docs] def __init__( self, x: np.ndarray, y: np.ndarray, sigma: Union[float, None, np.ndarray], bin_size: Union[float, None, np.ndarray], function: callable, kwargs: dict = None) -> None: """A general Gaussian likelihood with uniform errors in x- the parameters are inferred from the arguments of function.
+[docs] def __init__( self, x: np.ndarray, y: np.ndarray, sigma: Union[float, None, np.ndarray], bin_size: Union[float, None, np.ndarray], function: callable, kwargs: dict = None, priors=None, fiducial_parameters=None) -> None: """A general Gaussian likelihood with uniform errors in x- the parameters are inferred from the arguments of function.
 Takes into account the X errors with a Uniform likelihood between the bin high and bin low values.
 Note that the prior for the true x values must be uniform in this range! :param x: The x values. :type x: np.ndarray :param y: The y values. :type y: np.ndarray :param sigma: The standard deviation of the noise. :type sigma: Union[float, None, np.ndarray] :param bin_size: The bin sizes. :type bin_size: Union[float, None, np.ndarray] :param function: The python function to fit to the data.
 Note, this must take the dependent variable as its first argument.
-The other arguments are will require a prior and will be sampled over (unless a fixed value is given). :type function: callable :param kwargs: Any additional keywords for 'function'. :type kwargs: dict """ super().__init__(x=x, y=y, sigma=sigma, function=function, kwargs=kwargs) self.xerr = bin_size * np.ones(self.n)
+The other arguments are will require a prior and will be sampled over (unless a fixed value is given). :type function: callable :param kwargs: Any additional keywords for 'function'. :type kwargs: dict :param priors: The priors for the parameters.
+Default to None if not provided.
+Only necessary if using maximum likelihood estimation functionality. :type priors: Union[dict, None] :param fiducial_parameters: The starting guesses for model parameters to use in the optimization for maximum likelihood estimation.
+Default to None if not provided. :type fiducial_parameters: Union[dict, None] """ super().__init__(x=x, y=y, sigma=sigma, function=function, kwargs=kwargs, priors=priors, fiducial_parameters=fiducial_parameters) self.xerr = bin_size * np.ones(self.n)

 [docs] def noise_log_likelihood(self) -> float: """ :return: The noise log-likelihood, i.e. the log-likelihood assuming the signal is just noise. :rtype: float """ if self._noise_log_likelihood is None: log_x = self.log_likelihood_x() log_y = self._gaussian_log_likelihood(res=self.y, sigma=self.sigma) self._noise_log_likelihood = log_x + log_y return self._noise_log_likelihood